design-first/system-designer/README.md

 #### Cordova

-To start System Designer in development mode for cordova:
+To start System Designer in development mode for Cordova:

 ```sh
 npm run dev-cordova